mmznr/Staatsarchiv-GLAMhack/README.md

 -> to be used to refer to topic/concept
 * Cluster documents
 -> to be used as keyword(s) in TEI header
+= Scripts for clustering, see folder "code"
-* Produce script to add information as tags (in header or body) to write in XML
+* Create script to add information as tags (in body) to write in XML

 ## Lemmatization/Normalisation